jherreros/juanherreros-com/src/content/blog/the-backend.md

 ---
-id: "4"
-title: "The Backend"
+title: The Backend
 slug: "the-backend"
 date: "2020-09-28"
-author: "Juan Herreros Elorza"
+author: Juan Herreros Elorza
-excerpt: "This web now has backend that serves a visitor counter"
+excerpt: This web now has backend that serves a visitor counter
 tags:
   - "Cloud"
   - "Infrastructure"